 All areas are delivered through a balance of adult led and child initiated activities.
 Activities are determined by the pupil’s individual needs and interests.

 Key Stage One and Two

-Our Essential Skills Curriculum consists of four areas of Learning:
+Our Essential Skills Curriculum of:

 A Cheshire Essential Skills Syllabus (CHESS) has been produced by Cheshire SLD Schools’ Behaviour Consortium.
 This document includes a syllabus of essential skills that need to be included in all teaching programmes if our pupils are to develop as successful adults.

-The autism Specific Learning Environment at Hinderton employs a range of approaches to support individual learning.
+The autism specific learning environment at Hinderton employs a range of approaches to support individual learning.
 A SCERTS Model ( Social Communication, Emotional Regulation, Transactional Support) is a multidisciplinary approach to enhance communication and the social and emotional abilities of all our pupils.
 Staff complete yearly SCERTS assessment and together with the CHESS document informs target setting for individual personal learning plans.

 Literacy and Phonics